tarantool/tarantool/doc/sphinx/book/app/c_lua_tutorial.rst

 (c) the field must contain strings, because for the other data type ("NUM") pattern searches are not possible; |br|
-(d) if the index has more than one part then the space's engine must be "memtx", because for the other engine ("sophia") a search on only one part will cause an error
+(d) if the index has more than one part then the space's engine must be "memtx", because for the other engine ("vinyl") a search on only one part will cause an error
 "Index ... does not support partial keys". |br|
 If these requirements are not met by any index, then